 In order to successfully accomplish our mission in the past, the Hoffman Program had provided:

 - A Pilot Grant Program to fund research related to MCS/TILT/DELTA between 2015 and 2019

 - Research collaboration opportunities.
 Seminar series, workshops, and lectures, featuring leading scientists in the field.
 (Find more about it in our archive page)

 - Strategies for mitigating and preventing these syndromes, providing guidance for individuals afflicted with MCS and professionals (e.g., physicians, architects, and others) to better manage chemicals and potentially harmful exposures in the environment.
-(Learn more here)
+(Learn more about the strategies here)

 *Multiple chemical sensitivity (MCS) is a condition in which an individual experiences a range of symptoms in response to exposure to low levels of common chemicals, such as those found in cleaning products, personal care items, petroleum vapors and building materials.
 These symptoms can include headaches, dizziness, fatigue, difficulty concentrating, and respiratory, gastrointestinal, and skin problems.
 The symptoms can occur immediately upon exposure or may be delayed, and they can range from mild to debilitating.
-The cause of MCS is not fully understood, and the condition is controversial and not recognized as a formal medical diagnosis by all healthcare professionals.
+MCS is a complex condition and the underlying mechanisms that give rise to MCS are not fully understood.
+MCS is not recognized as a formal medical diagnosis by all healthcare professionals.
 However, it is a real and disabling condition for many individuals who suffer from it.